ShahnurIslam/Shan-data-scientist-to-be/_posts/sql.md

 SELECT first_name FROM customer
 ```
 However it does have its pitfall.

 -Someone needs to maintain the data

 -Whatever goes into the data will come out.
 Or as programmers like to say 'rubbish in = rubbish out.

 -For more complicated questions queries can become quite large.

 I'm not going to be teaching SQL in this blog as that's not why I started it.
 There are plenty of places online that have good tutorals already so just Google 'SQL tutorials'and you should find them.

 However I will recommend the site [SQL ZOO](http://sqlzoo.net/).
 They do have tutorials on there but I recommend the site for the assessment examples.
 Which asks you questions about a database and you need to write queries to answer them.
 I alway find the best way to learn is by doing.

-When i first started learning SQL a few years ago, i thought to mself 'I'm good at this' despite only doing simple joins
+When i first started learning SQL a few years ago, i thought to myself 'I'm good at this' despite only doing simple joins and basic queres.

-I remember doing a SQL test once in the very early days of my career. it was a simple question:
+I then remember doing a SQL test once in the very early days of my career.
+A simple question came up and I was stumped:

-#####"how would you find a customers first order date?"####
+#####"how would you find a customers first order date?"

-Will look at in another post:
+Ok...i thought let me sort the colums by order date then customer.
+But ok how do I get the first order date for each customer.
+I racked my brain and no matter how I sliced the data it just wouldn't work.

+After the test was done, I looked up the answer and it was so simple I was gobsmacked.
+All I had to do was use the function _MIN()_
+Which basically returns the minimum value in a range which also works with date.

+It made me realise how much I need to learn about SQL.
+Ever since then I've practiced more, read more but still have a long way to go.

+Here are a few things I plan to learn and will cover in the next post
+-Segmentation
-Windows functions
+-Windows functions
-Stored procedures
+-Stored procedures
-Rank
+-Rank